dashincubator/dash-incubator-rules/rules.md

 Current approved reward values are found in the [Price List](#27-rewards) and [commission table](#441-commissions).

-Admins can assign, complete, and claim Bounty Tasks for themselves, provided they carry out this process as usual and explictily assign themselves to the task for clear auditing purposes.
+Strategists can assign, complete, and claim Bounty Tasks for themselves, provided they carry out this process as usual and explictily assign themselves to the task for clear auditing purposes.

 Commission rewards don't require formal claims, they are implicit claims recorded with their associated work Tasks in the [Incubator Accounting Spreadsheet](https://docs.google.com/spreadsheets/d/1mhXlo4ylqWLLSYN4MGiLWlp7Gq3jrsDt0kB701dwMNU/edit#gid=0).